-1.1 ADAS was commissioned by MAFF's Land Use Planning Unit to provide information on land quality on an number of sites in Hampshire.
-The work forms part of MAFF's statutory input to the preparation of the Hampshire Minerals Plan.
+1.1 In December 1993, a detailed Agricultural Land Classification (ALC) survey was undertaken on approximately 4 hectares of land north of Woods Lane, Cliddesden near Basingstoke.
+ADAS was commissioned by MAFF's Land Use Planning Unit to determine the quality of 22 sites around Basingstoke in Hampshire.
+The work forms part of MAFF's statutory input to the Basingstoke and Deane Borough Local Plan.

-1.2 Approximately 6 hectares of land relating to land at Selborne, Hampshire was surveyed in November 1993.
-The survey was undertaken at a detailed level of approximately one boring per hectare.
-A total of 7 soil auger borings and 1 soil inspection pit were assessed in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+1.2 The survey was conducted by members of the Resource Planning Team in the Guildford Statutory Group at an observation density of approximately one boring per hectare.
+A total of 5 borings and 1 soil inspection pit were described in accordance with MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
 These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose longterm limitations on its use for agriculture.